-- · Your building site must be clean and safe at all times. - You are responsible for maintaining your site prior to construction commencing - including mowing, slashing all grass and trimming all grass edges.
+- · Your building site must be clean and safe at all times. - To ensure that building waste does not pollute the golf course, open space and nearby wetlands, all loose rubbish much be secured at all times and all stockpiles and building waste materials must be located within sediment control barrier. - You are responsible for maintaining your site prior to construction commencing - including mowing, slashing all grass and trimming all grass edges.
 Your grass must not exceed 150mm in height.
 Please note that sites that are yet to be constructed on must be grassed (i.e. you cannot leave your building pad stripped for long periods). - Your builder must provide a skip bin or enclosure on site to contain rubbish for the duration of the construction period. - Leaving rubbish on any lot visible from Public Areas is not permitted. - Bins and site facilities should be clear of all neighbouring properties, roads, footpaths, reserves and all other Public Areas at all times.